-Fertility Answers can identify genetic disorders with preimplantation genetic testing for monogenetic disease, PGT-M
+Fertility Answers can screen embryos for genetic disorders with preimplantation genetic testing for monogenetic disease, or PGT-M

 The mission of Fertility Answers is to help our patients build happy and healthy families.
 To aid in this goal, the physicians at our Louisiana fertility centers will sometimes recommend preimplantation genetic testing for monogenetic disease, PGT-M, in conjunction with IVF.
 For couples who carry a gene for a genetic disorder, PGT-M can make all the difference.

 PGT-M is different from preimplantation genetic testing for aneuploidy, PGT-A

 Preimplantation genetic testing for aneuploidy (PGT-A) and preimplantation genetic diagnosis for monogenetic disease (PGT-M) are both performed during an IVF cycle between the steps of egg retrieval and embryo transfer.
 However, the physicians at our Louisiana fertility centers want patients to understand that these are entirely different laboratory procedures.

 - PGT-A involves screening embryos to determine if they have the correct number and placement of chromosomes.

 - PGT-M is used when patients know they have or carry a genetic disorder such as cystic fibrosis or sickle cell disease.
 This technique can identify which embryos are affected by the disorder and which are unaffected.